matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 (This first term looks like regularization, and it is, but the semantics and usage is different.)
 $$\lambda = \frac{1}{C}$$$$J = \frac{\lambda}{2}||w||^2 + \sum^{m}_{i=1}max(0, 1 - y^{[i]}\hat{y}^{[i]})$$
 This looks very similar to: $$J = \frac{\lambda}{2}||w||^2 + max(0, 1 - y\hat{y})$$
 Beforehand, generally speaking, our `J` used to be an average loss.
 In this case, we are not taking an average.
 This is presented in this way because minimizing the cost function over the sum of all data points is the same thing.
+This is also a convex expression in whole.

 Before proceeding, let us organize the following ideas:
 1) Defining a wide margin